 A patent is a 20-year exclusive right to make, use, or sell an invention.
 An invention can be art, machinery, a manufactured item, design, or any new improvement that is patentable under the laws of the United States.

 PPM Contact: Krista Bibb (703) 358-1914, Krista_Bibb@fws.gov

 Employees who develop inventions that contribute to the efficiency or economy of, or otherwise improve Government operations, may receive cash awards.
 They are also eligible to receive royalties.

 For more information on inventions and patents, read 402 FW 1 or contact Krista Bibb at (703) 358-1914.

-The Division of Policy and Directives Management administers and monitors the patents and inventions program and serves as liaison between the Service and the Office of the Solicitor.
+The Division of Policy, Performance, and Management Programs administers and monitors the patents and inventions program and serves as liaison between the Service and the Office of the Solicitor.

 U.S. Fish and Wildlife Service Home Page | Department of the Interior | USA.gov | About the U.S. Fish and Wildlife Service | Accessibility | Privacy | Notices | Disclaimer | FOIA